 Portulans Institute.
 (2021).
-Network Readiness Index 2021. https://networkreadinessindex.org/countries/ The network readiness score combines a series of indicators related to technology (e.g. access to ICT, digital technology produced in the country, whether countries are prepared for technologies such as Al), people (e.g. digital skills, the use of ICT by businesses and governments), governance (e.g. the extent to which policies and regulations promote inclusion and participation in the network economy), and impact (e.g. the economic, social, and human impact of participation in the network economy).
+Network Readiness Index 2021.
+The network readiness score combines a series of indicators related to technology (e.g. access to ICT, digital technology produced in the country, whether countries are prepared for technologies such as AI), people (e.g. digital skills, the use of ICT by businesses and governments), governance (e.g. the extent to which policies and regulations promote inclusion and participation in the network economy), and impact (e.g. the economic, social, and human impact of participation in the network economy).

-driving a strong sustainable economy and a better society'.
-Likewise, the National ICT Policy wants Kenya to 'gain global recognition for innovation', develop an innovation and start-up ecosystem that can lead globally, and 'become a more prosperous participant in the global economy'.
-10
+Policy wants Kenya to 'gain global recognition for innovation', develop an innovation and start-up ecosystem that can lead globally, and 'become a more prosperous participant in the global economy'.27